codrut51/EightQueens/README.md

 A while back I heard of a problem about chess and it intrigued me.
 The problem states:

-On a chess board 8 x 8, how many queens (we are going to refer to them as a x number of queens) can you put on the board without them being able to attack each other.
+On a chess board (8 x 8) place 8 queens so that no two queens can attack each other.
+As a result, the computed solutions will require that any queen added on the board should not share a row, column, or diagonals with any other queen already positioned.

-To make the problem a bit more complex how many possible arrangements/combinations of the found x number of queens can be computed for a 8 x 8 grid/board.
+Additionally this problem can be scaled to any Natural Number n ( n != 2 && n != 3) where n (non-attacking) queens are placed on an n x n chessboard.

-Additionally for any given number (n >= 4) calculate the number of possible arrangements of n queens on a table of n x n (**Optionally**: A visual representation can be given of the possible arrangements )
+(**Optionally**: A visual representation can be given of the possible arrangements )

 ### My method of approach